-st below all liabilities of the reporting individual and such individual's spouse, in excess of 19. \$5,000 as of the date of filing of this statement, other than liabilities to a relative.
+19. st below all liabilities of the reporting individual and such individual's spouse, in excess of \$5,000 as of the date of filing of this statement, other than liabilities to a relative.
 Do not list liabilities incurred by, or guarantees made by, the reporting individual or such individual's spouse or by any proprietorship, partnership or corporation in which the reporting individual or such individual's spouse has an interest, when incurred or made in the ordinary course of the trade, business or professional practice of the reporting individual or such individual's spouse.
 Include the name of the creditor and any collateral pledged by such individual to secure payment of any such liability.
 A reporting individual shall not list any obligation to pay maintenance in connection with a matrimonial action, alimony or child support payments.
 Revolving charge account information shall only be set forth if liability thereon is in excess of \$5,000 at the time of filing.
 Any loan issued in the ordinary course of business by a financial institution to finance educational costs, the cost of home purchase or improvements for a primary or secondary residence, or purchase of a personally owned motor vehicle, household furniture or appliances shall be excluded.
 If any such reportable liability has been guaranteed by any third person, list the liability and name the guarantor.

-Name of Creditor or
+Name of Creditor or Type of Liability and Guarantor Collateral, if any Category of Amount

-Type of Liability and
+The requirements of law relating to the reporting of financial interests are in the public interest and no adverse inference of unethical or illegal conduct or behavior will be drawn merely from compliance with these requirements.

-Category of Amount
+(Signature of Reporting Individual)

-Guarantor Collateral, if ar 1y The requirements of law relatand no adverse inference of u - compliance with these require O nicuct of benavio i will be drawn merery from (Signature of Reporting Indiv idual) Date (m onth/day/year)
+Date (month/day/year)